mercadolibre/mesh/README.md

 By default mesh uses a 12 column grid system: it divides the space available by 12.

-To give your columns the desired width use the class `.mesh-` + the number of columns out of 12 you want this element to measure.
+To give your columns the desired width use the class `.mesh-[1-12]` + the number of columns out of 12 you want this element to measure.
 The columns must add 12 for them to cover the whole space available.
 By defualt mesh generates a gutter of 30px bretween columns.

 For example you can have `<div class="mesh-3"></div>` next to a `<div class="mesh-9"></div>` element to have a layout with a narrow side-bar and a wide main conetent area.
 Between both they add up twelve.